 - A driver was distracted and did not see the warning signs.
 The distraction caused an accident with another driver who was following the rules.

 If you were injured or a loved one was killed in a car accident that occurred in a construction zone, contact one of our construction zone accident attorneys at Blumenshine Law Group.
 We have years of experience helping our clients work through the difficult time of car accident injuries and to receive the maximum compensation allowed under the law.
 We are compassionate and put all of our energy into resolving your case in the best possible way.

 The law requires you to file a claim for damages within a certain period of time after the incident.
 If you let that time pass, you will lose forever your right to collect damages no matter how seriously you were hurt.
 Do not let that time pass.
-Contact us today or (312) 766-1000 for a free consultation.
+Contact us today at [email protected] or (312) 766-1000 for a free consultation.